-The Group's principal financial instruments comprise cash and cash equivalents and interest-bearing borrowings.
+The Group's principal financial instruments comprise cash and interest-bearing borrowings.
 The main purpose of the Group's financial instruments is to fund the Group's operations.
 The Group has other financial instruments such as receivables, AFS financial assets and trade and other payables, which arise directly from operations.
-The main risks arising from the use of financial instruments are credit risk, foreign exchange risk, interest rate risk, equity price risk and liquidity risk.
+The main risks arising from the use of financial instruments are credit risk, market risk, and liquidity risk.